SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 <!-- © 2025 The Project Contributors - see AUTHORS.txt -->
 # Roadmap

-The verinice.Team is currently working on the following topics:
+The verinice team is currently working on the following topics:

 ## Q4 2025